Get $10,000.00 in FREE Google advertising – each and every month – for qualified 501(c)3 nonprofits.

 Google Ad Grants is the nonprofit marketing version of AdWords™, which is Google’s online advertising platform.
 Google Ad Grants provides nonprofit organizations $10,000 per month of in-kind advertising, so that nonprofits may promote their causes on Google search result pages.
 This is a very powerful opportunity and should be taken advantage of by most (but not all) qualified nonprofit organizations.
 The trick is to use the advertising effectively to gain the maximum advantage.
 Additionally, it is necessary to avoid misusing it or neglecting it once you have it, otherwise Google will take it away.

 Since the program began in 2003, Google has supported non-profits worldwide with more than $2 billion in advertising.
+Currently, about 35, 000 nonprofits are using Google Ad Grants.

 How Do I Use Google Ad Grants?